What is Anna Pottery? Pigs, Snakes & Other Animals

-If you are interested in knowing more valuable information about Anna Pottery, then you have come to the right page.
+If you want more valuable information about Anna Pottery, you have come to the right page.
 In this article, you will learn about Anna Pottery’s history, design, marks, and patterns.

 What is Anna Pottery?

-Anna Pottery refers to stoneware pieces produced by the Anna Pottery in Anna, Illinois during its operation between 1859 to 1886.
-Their most popular pieces are jugs that have a distinct snake decoration and pig flask.
+Anna Pottery refers to stoneware pieces produced by the Anna Pottery in Anna, Illinois, during its operation between 1859 to 1886.
+Their most popular pieces are jugs with a distinct snake decoration and a pig flask.
 In addition, most Anna Pottery pieces are salt-glazed.
 As a result, they have purple, blue, or brown finishes.

 The other products produced from the Anna Pottery include the following:

 - Flower urns

 - Window sills

 Kirkpatrick Pottery is a family-owned and operated pottery company located in Missouri, USA.
 It was founded in 1945 by Eugene Kirkpatrick and has been providing high-quality handmade pottery ever since.

 The company specializes in creating functional stoneware pottery, including dinnerware, bakeware, and home decor items.